bephrimast/intro-to-testing-homework/README.md

 ## Individual assignments

-Each assignment should be done as a separate Pull Request and it will be reviewed by others.
-These
+Each assignment should be done as a separate Pull Request to this repo and it will be reviewed by others.

 Deadline is Monday, December 4th at 23:59.